What is the Green Deal?

 Green Deal Providers will be responsible for:

-- Offering the consumer a Green Deal plan on the basis of the recommendations outlined in a Green Deal Advisor report.
+- Offering the consumer a Green Deal plan on the basis of the recommendations outlined in a Green Deal Assessor Organisation report.
 This plan must include the terms of the agreement, payment and its duration, as well as warranties to cover the installation.

 - Arranging for an approved Green Deal Installer to carry out the work.
 Installers will be paid by the Provider (the consumer must not be responsible for this).